jgosmann/adventures/content/posts/190316-pleisenspitze/index.md

 background: 22.jpg
 date: 2019-03-16T20:14:40+01:00
 publishdate: 2019-03-19T20:14:40+01:00
-draft: true
 resources:
 - src: images/*.jpg
+- src: 20190316.gpx
 ---

-The winter season is ending, we already had some quite warm days in Munich, and even the first barbeque at my work place.
-Reasons enough to have a final, grandiose snow shoe weekend with Fabian, Martin, Kristina, and Susanne and the goal to summit the Pleisenspitze at 2569 meters above the sea.
+The winter season is ending, we already had some quite warm days in Munich, and even the first barbeque of the year happened at my work place.
+Reasons enough to have a final, grandiose snow shoe weekend with Fabian, Martin, Kristina, and Susanne with the goal to summit the Pleisenspitze at 2569 meters above sea level.

-TODO map

 Unlike the other hikes, this is a two day adventure and allows us to have a late start on Saturday with a train leaving at 10:32.
-Originally we planned to stay on it until the little Austrian town of Scharnitz, but this requires to get another an additional ticket (because it is one stop outside of Germany) and the conductor tells us that we could walk from Mittenwald (the last stop in Germany) to Scharnitz.
+Originally, we planned to stay on it until the little Austrian town of Scharnitz, but this requires to get an additional ticket (because it is one stop outside of Germany) and the conductor tells us that we could walk from Mittenwald (the last stop in Germany) to Scharnitz.
 We are pretty sure that the conductor himself never did this, but check out the option regardless and decide for it because we have quite some